Inter midfielder Vidal to have knee surgery

-Inter midfielder Arturo Vidal is to undergo surgery on his left knee.

-The Serie A leaders announced on Thursday that Vidal has been suffering from meniscus pain.
+The Serie A leader announced on Friday that Vidal has been suffering from meniscus pain.

 Vidal, 33, has made 30 appearances in all competitions for Antonio Conte's side this season, scoring two goals and providing one assist.